America at war! (1941– ) (Part 1)

 Urges approval of bill

-Rep. William T. Schulte (D-IN) pleaded for approval of the bill, arguing that local transportation is vital to defense and that:
+Rep. William T. Schulte, D-Indiana, pleaded for approval of the bill, arguing that local transportation is vital to defense and that “the Burma Road is a pleasure in comparison to Washington’s most damnable, abominable transportation system.”

 Mr. Henderson announced later that the tire rationing order has been amended to permit “eligible” light truck operators to buy six and eight-ply tires as well as those of four-ply.